clearboxco/findyourhome.io/README.md

 ## Architecture
 ### In General
-Deployed in the load-balanced AWS Elastic Beanstalk instance.
+Deployed on AWS in a load-balanced AWS Elastic Beanstalk instance.

+Images to be used as containers are stored and fetched from AWS ECR.

 Uses [AWS.dockerrun.json v2](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/create_deploy_docker_v2config.html#create_deploy_docker_v2config_dockerrun) config to orchestrate containers.